Scientific Understanding of Consciousness

 (image, mapping, mental image, neural image, neural map, neural pattern, object, representation, etc.) -- Various terms are used to connote neural representations in the brain.
 Frequently these terms have implied connotations from the context of the discussion.

 The term map derives from the existence of topographic neural maps in the brain (and other parts of the central nervous system) corresponding to sensory areas on the periphery of the body.
 For example, sensory areas on the hands, legs, face, lips, etc. have a corresponding topographic mapping on the cortex of the brain.
 In the somatic sensory, visual, and motor systems, neuronal connections in the periphery are arranged as similarly adjacent patterns in the central nervous system.
 In the early 1960s, Roger Sperry articulated the chemoaffinity hypothesis for map formation.
-(Neuroscience, 537)
+(Purves; Neuroscience, 537)

-The map terminology for sensory areas carries over to neural maps hypothesized for consciousness entities.
-Damasio states that the neural aspect of a mental pattern is a neural pattern or map.
-(Damasio; Feeling of What Happens, 317) Damasio further states that both organism (the self) and object are mapped as neural patterns in the first-order maps; all of these neural patterns can become images.
+Damasio further states that both organism (the self) and object are mapped as neural patterns in the first-order maps; all of these neural patterns can become images.
 Second-order maps represent the relationship of object and organism.
 Neural patterns transiently formed in second-order maps can become mental images.
-(Damasio; Feeling of What Happens, 169) Body surface is represented on the surface of the brain as a sensory map.
-(Squire; Mind, 197)
+(Damasio; Feeling of What Happens, 169)

 Medial orbitofrontal cortex